-We often get asked “How many fire extinguishers should a business have?”
-In this article we explain how you should decide how many fire extinguishers your business should have.
+“How many fire extinguishers should a business have?” is a common question.
+In this article, we explain how you should decide how many fire extinguishers you should have.

-As with everything in health and safety, you must carry out a risk assessment to determine which fire-fighting control measures your business required.
-All workplaces should have water extinguishers for general use, but the results of your fire risk assessment should identify ignition and fuel sources which will inform you of any additional types of extinguisher you must provide.
+As with everything in health and safety, you must carry out a risk assessment.
+A fire safety risk assessment will determine which fire-fighting control measures your business requires.
+All workplaces should have water extinguishers for general use.
+In addition, your fire risk assessment should identify ignition and fuel sources which will inform you of any additional types of extinguisher you need.

 What is a 13A extinguisher?

-You should select the number of class B, C, D or F fire extinguishers based on the type of fuel in your workplace and the size of the fire you would expect to have to extinguish.
+You should select the number of Class B, C, D or F fire extinguishers based on the type of fuel in your workplace.
+Also the size of the fire you would expect to have to extinguish.

 We have lots of IT equipment, so what about extinguishers for electrical fires?

-The advice is to turn off the power supply to electrical equipment before tackling a fire, so the type of extinguisher used should be chosen to suit the fuel.
-In an emergency remembering to isolate the equipment may not happen, so it would be wise to choose an extinguisher that is marked on the label as suitable for use on an electrical fire.
-Carbon dioxide extinguishers are commonly selected for use on fires that involve electrical equipment.
+The advice is to turn off the power supply to electrical equipment before tackling a fire.
+Then select the type of extinguisher to suit the fuel.
+In an emergency, you may forget to isolate the equipment.
+Therefore it would be wise to choose an extinguisher that is suitable for an electrical fire.
+Carbon dioxide extinguishers are ideal for fires that involve electrical equipment.

 I could end up with lots of different fire extinguishers, which my staff could find confusing.
 Do I have to have a different one for each type of fire hazard?

-Envesca offer two levels of fire courses, both of which offer advice and guidance on Fire Extinguishers.
+Envesca offers two levels of fire courses, both of which offer advice and guidance on Fire Extinguishers.